 There's a bus that leaves Lakeside to the old city every 20 minutes or so.
 It's probably easier to take that than a taxi.
 It's also possible to walk - 45 minutes.
 Most of the old city is just geared to locals.
 However you will find something's cheaper for very basic hotels, local style long term stays and food shopping.

-The Kathmandu bus to Pokhara leaves from just outside Thamel along Kantipath Road (first right after Garden of dreams and outside the USA Embassy leisure center).
+By Bus: The Kathmandu bus to Pokhara leaves from just outside Thamel along Sorhakhutte (just north of Paknajol - 2018 Kantipath bus stop closed, all tourist buses now leave from Sorhakutte).
 There will be buses here for several destination including Pokhara.
 Most leave at 7am (prompt).
 The buses usually take 6 -8 hours depending on traffic/breakdowns - there's one stop for lunch.
-Price 500+ rps (barter when there).
+Price 700+ rps (barter when there.

 Greenline offer aircon buses with a free buffet lunch.
 The journey time is the same but it is a more spacious bus.
 Price USD$ 20.